Dhakshayini1004/Cpp_Exp2_DataTypes_StorageClass/README.md

 To:
 1. To implement data types and understand storage classes in C++.
 2. To understand the scope of variables in different storage classes.
+3. To understand how many bytes are allocated to each datatype.

 ---